3MFConsortium/spec_core/3MF Core Specification.md

 If any of the given requirements is invalid, the actual mesh coordinates MUST take precedence and a producer MUST ignore the mirror transform.

 If the mirror namespace is a required extension, the producer MAY choose to not store duplicate information.
 If the producer chooses to do so, it MUST specify an empty triangles element, an empty vertices element and an empty trianglesets element for this mesh.
 In this case, any consumer MUST implicitely reconstruct the mesh data from the original mesh via the given rules.
+For backwards compatibility producers SHOULD NOT mark the mirror namespace as a required extension.

 ## 4.2.
 Components